burriach/edlab/content/authors/ferran-berloso/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- PhD Students
+- Alumni
 ---

-Ruben Olmo will soon start his PhD supervised by Prof. Xavier Domene from the Unit of Edaphology and Dr. Marcos Fernández Martínez from the EDM.
+MSc student supervised by Prof. Francesc Sabater and Dr. Marcos Fernández-Martínez.
+Ferran studied how bryophyte functional traits are related to their environment